 The operatives team are highly important as they have many roles and often are the unseen members of the company.
 Their roles including maintaining the funeral fleet, running the workshop, keeping the grounds tidy, support on funerals, bringing deceased’s into our care and being part of the bearer team.

-Celso has been with the company for over ten years and took over the role from his uncle.
-Originally from Madeira has now lived in the UK for 20 years and has a real eye for detail and standard and is the Operatives Manager.
+Celso Barreto has been with the company since 2007 and took over the role from his uncle.
+Originally from Madeira has now lived in the UK for 20 years and has a real eye for detail and standards and is the Operatives Manager.
 Celso was previously a chef so enjoys cooking and is often the lead joke maker.

-Ian started his funeral career as an operative with the business in 2015.
-Ian was educated and lives locally with his wife Hannah who is a community nurse and their two daughters.
+Ian Hobson started his funeral career as an operative with the business in 2015.
+Ian was educated and lives locally with his wife Hannah who is a community Sister and their two daughters.
 Ian enjoys camping, surfing, playing the guitar and his VW van.

 Chris Nother-Bunce joined us in August 2020 and has gained experience working for a national funeral group for the last 2 years.
 His background prior to this was engineering but has found the change into the funeral industry to be rewarding and loves his new career choice.